SimonDein/launch/notes/web/http.md

 > HTTP is the standardized protocol used to transmit data over the world wide web.
 >

-It's a protocol, a set of rules, for how two devices can exchange data - or rather **request** and **respond** (send) data.
+It's a protocol, a set of rules, for a request-response between a clientt and a server.

 ###Overview

 The internet is at the end of the day just computers connected to one another.
-When you enter an URL into the adress bar in your browser - your computer (or rather - browser) will act as the **client** sending a *request*  to another computer acting as a **server**.
+When yours enter an URL into the adress bar in your browser - your computer (or rather - browser) will act as the **client** sending a *request*  to another computer acting as a **server**.
 The server will look at the request and, process it and then send a *response* back to the client (your computer).

 **HTTP sets the rules for *how*** a device should send a request, and for *h*ow a response should be sent back.
 It's basically an agreement on a set of rules of how machines communicate with each other.